microsoft/xlang/src/package/midlrt/readme.md

 ## The Windows Runtime (WinRT) API Genaration tool

-The Microsoft.Windows.MidlRT package provides targets for running the midlrt.exe tool (which ships) in the Windows SDK.
+The Microsoft.Windows.MidlRT package provides targets for running the midlrt.exe tool that ships in the Windows SDK.
 This enables you to build WinRT APIs that generate a .winmd file using either the MIDL2.0 or MIDL3.0 syntax.

-For more information on MIDL3 and all the benefits it brings, including improved compilation times, see the official documentation: https://docs.microsoft.com/en-us/uwp/midl-3/

 - Nuget Package: https://www.nuget.org/packages/Microsoft.Windows.MidlRT/

+For more information on MIDL3.0 and all the benefits it brings, including improved compilation times, see the official documentation: https://docs.microsoft.com/en-us/uwp/midl-3/

 ## Migrating from MIDL2.0 to MIDL3